anotherplanet-io/assets/README.md

 Feel free to explore and utilize these fonts in your web projects, and if you have any suggestions or feedback, I'd love to hear from you.

 ## Subsets

+## line-height

+The line-height is set for font the Latin subset.

+### Diacritic and accent marks in non-Latin alphabets.

+Diacritics and accent marks can affect the perceived cap height and baseline of a text.
+Since these marks are positioned at the extremities of the font's line box, it becomes necessary to adjust the white space.
+One way to do this is by increasing the line-height and adding padding to the container to accommodate the additional space required.
+This adjustment is often necessary.

 # Help Wanted!